-- 1. Includes cash in hand and Cash Ratio Deposit with the Bank of England. - 2.
-The AAA to AA- covered bonds and securitisation positions (mortgage backed securities) all relate to prime loans secured on residential property located in the United Kingdom. - 3.
-The securitisation positions with ratings below AAA to AA- represent mortgage backed securities secured on commercial property located in the United Kingdom and were issued by Sandwell Commercial Finance No. 2 Plc, a structured entity holding a beneficial interest in mortgages originated by the Group.
-Further details of securitisation exposures can be found in Section 11. - 4.
-The credit quality steps and associated risk weightings for securitisation exposures changed during the year in accordance with Regulation (EU) 2017/2401.
+1. Includes cash in hand and Cash Ratio Deposit with the Bank of England.

+- 2. The AAA covered bonds and securitisation positions (mortgage backed securities) all relate to prime loans secured on residential property located in the United Kingdom. - 3.
+The securitisation positions with ratings below AAA represent mortgage backed securities secured on commercial property located in the United Kingdom and were issued by Sandwell Commercial Finance No. 2 Plc, a structured entity holding a beneficial interest in mortgages originated by the Group.
+Further details of securitisation exposures can be found in Section 11.

-Capital required under Pillar 1 for the Treasury liquidity exposures shown above (excluding counterparty credit risk for derivatives and securities financing transactions) was £3.0m (2019: £3.7m).
+Capital required under Pillar 1 for the Treasury liquidity exposures shown above (excluding counterparty credit risk for derivatives and securities financing transactions) was £2.6m (2020: £3.0m).